Sitecore-Community/docs/xDB/xdb-architecture/xdb-session-state/index.md

 There is nothing proprietary about session management in Sitecore - it is all built on standard ASP.NET session state.
 If you look at the vanilla `Sitecore.Analytics.Tracking.config`, you will see that `sharedSessionState` uses the standard `System.Web.SessionState.InProcSessionStateStore`.
 Sitecore's two `OutProc` providers (MongoDB and SQL) are custom, as they need to implement `Session_End`.

-In a content delivery environment, you can choose to use `InProc` our **OutProc** session state management. `InProc` is short for 'In Process', and means that any information about a visitor's session is stored in memory.
+In a content delivery environment, you can choose to use `InProc` or `OutProc` session state management. `InProc` is short for 'In Process', and means that any information about a visitor's session is stored in memory.
 This is the default configuration when you install Sitecore, and it is your *only* option for content management environments. `InProc` is always, always going to be faster than OutProc, because you are not writing anything to disk.

 **OutProc**, short for 'Out of Process', is when you store session state information somewhere that *isn't* in memory.
 For example, you might write your session state information to a SQL database.
 Sitecore offers two OutProc session state providers: [**MongoDB**]() and **SQL**.